 I don’t know about you, but I had been trying to keep my head in the sand about the environmental impact of glitter, of all things.
 Much like tea bags, I didn’t want to believe that something so fun and seemingly innocuous as glitter could be harbouring a dark secret.

 More worryingly, in the same article it goes on to say that “most glitter is made of aluminium and a plastic called PET… PET can break down to release chemicals that disrupt hormones in the bodies of animals and humans“.
-This is not good, so a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.
+This is not good.
+Therefore a ban on glitter, much like the ban on microbeads for the same reasons, would be very welcome.

 This ban would mean a world without glitter.
 Some nurseries are substituting glitter for lentils or rice for use in craft projects as an eco-friendly alternative.
 However, it’s not quite the same, is it?
 And sticking lentils to your face at festivals may not produce the desired effect, and may cause people to give you a wide berth!

-Bristol based EcoStarDust, whose clever slogan is “glitter without the litter”, sell biodegradable glitter in all the colours, and when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
-The glitter is made from plant cellulose, and is reasonably priced at £3.50 a pot.
+Bristol-based EcoStarDust, whose clever slogan is “glitter without the litter”, sells biodegradable glitter in all the colours.
+And when I say all the colours I mean all the colours, in varying sizes from chunky through to fine.
+Their eco-friendly glitter alternative is made from plant cellulose and is reasonably priced at £3.50 a pot.
 Delivery is free when you spend over £10 and 10% of profits are donated to environmental projects.

 Eco Glitter Fun

-Eco Glitter Fun sell biodegradable, cruelty free and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
-Their glitter is made from a certified compostable film that will biodegrade in soil, compost or a waste water/ocean environment,
+Eco Glitter Fun sells biodegradable, cruelty-free, and vegan glitter from £3.50 a pot, again in all the colours and sizes you could possibly need.
+Their glitter is made from a certified compostable film that will biodegrade in soil, compost, or a wastewater/ocean environment.

-UK based Fulfilled Wishes sell biodegradable glitter via their Etsy shop.
-Prices are £4 for 5 gram jars, and they specialise in more chunky eco glitter.
+The UK-based Fulfilled Wishes sell biodegradable glitter via their Etsy shop.
+Prices are £4 for 5-gram jars, and they specialise in more chunky eco glitter.

 The Mermaid Cave

-The Mermaid Cave sell a beautiful range of eco friendly glitter, with all their glitter named after endangered ocean species.
-The Mermaid Cave is the place to go if you are looking for zero waste biodegradable glitter as all glitter is sold in glass vials with cork stoppers.
-Their glitter is vegan friendly, made from plant based materials and and the glitter will biodegrade in soil, compost, waste water and ocean water.
-It’s priced at £5.99 for 8 ml of glitter of £9.99 for 20 ml of glitter.
+The Mermaid Cave sells a beautiful range of eco-friendly glitter alternatives, with all their glitter named after endangered ocean species.
+This is the place to go if you are looking for zero-waste and plastic-free biodegradable glitter as all glitter is sold in glass vials with cork stoppers.
+Their glitter is vegan friendly, made from plant-based materials, and the glitter will biodegrade in soil, compost, wastewater, and ocean water.
+It’s priced at £5.99 for 8 ml of glitter or £9.99 for 20 ml of glitter.

 The Soap Kitchen

-The Soap Kitchen specialise in microfine eco friendly glitter, in a more limited colour palette.
+The Soap Kitchen specialises in microfine eco-friendly glitter alternatives, in a more limited colour palette.
 Prices start at £1.50 for 5 g, but you can purchase in bulk bags, in bags of up to 500 g (a whole lot of glitter!) if you need larger quantities.
-You can also get 5% off your first order when you sign up to The Soap Kitchen newsletter.
+You can also get 5% off your first order when you sign up for The Soap Kitchen newsletter.

-Finally, Wild Glitter sell EU certified biodegradable glitter made from natural compostable plant based materials.
+Finally, Wild Glitter sells EU-certified biodegradable glitter made from natural compostable plant-based materials.
 A variety of colours and textures are available, from fine through to chunky.
 Prices are reasonable too – they start from £2.75 for 3 ml and they can be purchased in recyclable pots or refill bags.

-If you find any more eco glitter alternatives then do let me know in the comments below!
+If you find any more eco-friendly glitter alternatives then do let me know in the comments below!
 Alternatively, if you find an altogether different alternative to glitter then I would love to hear!